hamburger

 Founded in 1969, The Dean of Windsor and Yehudi Menuhin saw the opportunity of putting on concerts for local people in Windsor Castle and Eton College.
 The original aim remains true today, but the Festival has grown.

-We now hold a youth and community festival in March in alternate years to our International String Competition, and undertake lots of work with local schools, including a singing programme for Windsor first schools and the creative programme for all Royal Borough senior schools.
+We now hold our International String Competition biennially in March, which involves local young musicians and school children working with International competitors, in addition to the significant amount of work we do with local schools, including a singing programme for Windsor first schools and the creative programme for Royal Borough senior schools.
 We have also added a series of talks, as well as walks and tours to our programme.

 Alongside box office sales we rely on sponsorship, grants, charitable giving and membership donations to achieve our objectives.